Bartlesville Radio » News » Bar-Dew Lake Project Begins in Washington County

 A neighboring property owner will have the flow he had going into his ponds re-established.

-Bar-Dew Lake is a reservoir located just over five miles northeast of Bartlesville.
+Bar-Dew Lake is a reservoir located just over five miles northwest of Bartlesville.
 BarDew Valley Inn is located nearby on West 1400 Road.

 « Back to News